mgit-at/prometheus2icinga/README.md

 ### Integration into Icinga2

-In order to integrate this script into Icinga you'll have to add p2i to the plugins folder of your\
+In order to integrate this script into Icinga2 you'll have to add p2i to the plugins folder of your\
-Icinga2, the location of this folder varys across operating systems so please refer to the Icinga\
+Icinga2, the location of this folder varys across operating systems so please refer to the Icinga2\
 Documentation for the exact location.
 The actual integration into Icinga2 varys widely from setup\
 to setup.
-If you're using Icinga2 in combination with Icinga Director you'll have to create a new\
+If you're using Icinga2 in combination with Icinga2 Director you'll have to create a new\
 command in the web-frontend.
 With other setups you might need to add the neccessary configuration\
-Objects on the Icinga Master/Satellite.
+Objects on the Icinga2 Master/Satellite.

 ### Basic auth support